Pub church

 A pub church is a Christian Church which meets in a public house or similar establishment.
 Their purpose is to exist as an authentic Christian community, but in a way which is both provocative and accessible to un-churched people.
 Thornton recognises that the closure of public houses has diminished community space, and this is an attempt to restore this community asset.

 As Archbishop Rowan Williams has commented:

-"If 'church' is what happens when people encounter the Risen Jesus and commit themselves to sustaining and deepening that encounter in their encounter with each other, there is plenty of theological room for diversity of rhythm and style, so long as we have ways of identifying the same living Christ at the heart of every expression of Christian life in common.
+If 'church' is what happens when people encounter the Risen Jesus and commit themselves to sustaining and deepening that encounter in their encounter with each other, there is plenty of theological room for diversity of rhythm and style, so long as we have ways of identifying the same living Christ at the heart of every expression of Christian life in common.

 This can take a number of forms.
 Sometimes an old public house is purchased, and used as a church building, retaining the welcome and feel of a pub.
 Others rent a room in an existing pub, and church happens with the context of the functioning public house.

 Examples

-In the UK examples can be found in Nottingham - Eagle's Nest Church, Brighton, London - Church on the Corner, and Christ Church Balham, and Cardiff.
-Currently, a community of believers in Fishers, Indiana are meeting at The Pub at Pinheads under the ministry name of "Leavener;" also a group called "Connect Rome" meet at a local bar named McCrobie's in Rome, Georgia.
+In the United Kingdom examples include the Eagle's Nest Church group which met at the Maid Marian pub in Nottingham, and the Bar None group which held meetings at a pub in Cardiff.
+In 2009, a community of believers in Fishers, Indiana, were meeting at The Pub at Pinheads under the ministry name of Leavener.

+The Church on the Corner operates from a former pub in Islington, London.
+The group moved into the then-derelict King Edward VII pub in 1994.